WDC 65C02: Low-power modes

-This had the added advantage of slightly improving performance.
-In the spinning case, the interrupt might arrive in the middle of one of the loop's instructions, and to allow it to restart after returning from the handler, the processor spends one cycle to save its location.
-With WAI, the processor enters the low-power state in a known location where all instructions are guaranteed to be complete, so when the interrupt arrives it cannot possibly interrupt an instruction and the processor can safely continue without spending a cycle saving state.
+This has the added advantage of slightly improving performance.
+In the spinning case, the interrupt might arrive in the middle of one of the loop's instructions, and to allow it to restart after returning from the handler, the processor spends three cycles to save its location.
+With WAI, the processor enters the low-power state in a known location where all instructions are guaranteed to be complete, so when the interrupt arrives it cannot possibly interrupt an instruction and the interrupt response can be immediate.
+Plus, since the program expects the interrupt, the processor can safely continue without spending time saving state; the program is responsible to perform any necessary state-saving before the WAI.

 65SC02

-The 65SC02 is a variant of the WDC 65C02 without bit instructions.
+The 65SC02 is a variant of the WDC 65C02 without WAI, STP and bit instructions.